NativeScript/docs-v7/core-concepts/publishing-ios-apps.md

 When you run an app on a device, Xcode will sign the app with your development certificate and add a provisioning profile that has your certificate, device ID and App ID.

-While the *development provisioning profiles* are easily created and updated, they frequently invalidate, especially when multiple *developer certificates* are involved. <Comment: Please check that my change did not create an error.
-I think you meant development provisioning profile instead of distribution provisioning profile, since this section of the article is about development provisioning profiles.> Every time one of them is revoked or expires, you need to update the provisioning certificate.
+While the *development provisioning profiles* are easily created and updated, they frequently invalidate, especially when multiple *developer certificates* are involved.
+Every time one of them is revoked or expires, you need to update the provisioning certificate.

 These are not of a particular interest for *App Store* submissions but you may need one to test on a real device.